Loading...

 How to consume Zinger Burger without glucose spikes

-Include a side of non-starchy vegetables like broccoli, spinach, or a salad with leafy greens.
-These help slow down the absorption of sugars.
+Add a side of non-starchy vegetables like broccoli, spinach, or a mixed salad.
+These can help slow down glucose absorption.

 Stay Hydrated